 H-Series Cerakote in our opinion is the toughest applied coating available and comes in a wide variety of colors.
-It can be applied to all metals, polymers, fiberglass and even optics.
+It can be applied to all metals, polymers and fiberglass.
 For the utmost in strength and toughness, H-Series Cerakote is cured at high temperatures, however for items such as fiberglass and optics it can be cured at a lower temperature for a longer period of time and still retain much of its high temperature cured properties.
+Because of the risk involved, we do not Cerakote optics.
 Also available is C-Series Cerakote.
 Obtainable in many colors it is a room temperature cure (RTC) coating and once cured has the ability to withstand temperatures as high as 1700 Deg.
 F without discoloring.

 Table 1 All prices include one color with assembly and disassembly.

 |1911 or Glock type pistol w/1 mag, Rem 700, Win 70 and similar bolt action rifles, Rem 870, 1100, 11-87 or similar shotguns, does not include stock or scope/optics.,

 |AR-15 style rifles.
 Rifles & shotguns form Category 1 to include chassis style or conventional stock, does not include scope/optics.